How exactly do you say sugar in Italian?

 As sweet as sugar

-And that’s it, now you know how to say sugar in Italian!
+And that’s the end of our lesson on how to say sugar in Italian!

-❤️ If you liked this lesson on how do you say sugar in Italian, consider sharing it with your social media friends who are also studying Italian.
+❤️ If you liked this lesson on how to say sugar in Italian, consider sharing it with your social media friends who are also studying Italian.